therealdreg/therealdreg.github.io/content/en/docs/Unbrick/_index.md

 Total cost: ~30$

-Download the last pickit minus app from this page:
+Download & install the last pickit minus app from this page:
 - https://github.com/therealdreg/buzzpirat/tree/main/bin/pickitminus

 If you are unbricking a Buzzpirat.
 Download the last bootloader + firmware .hex file from this page: